What Uptime Monitoring Actually Means and Why It Matters

 A website that goes down without anyone noticing is still a problem.
 The longer an outage lasts, the more it affects visitors, transactions, and trust.
 Uptime monitoring runs checks against your server and services at regular intervals, alerting you the moment something stops responding correctly.

-This is different from general server monitoring with tools like htop and Netdata, which focus on resource usage such as CPU load, memory consumption, and active processes.
-Uptime monitoring is specifically about service availability.
-Both approaches are useful, and many production setups use both together.
+This differs from general server monitoring with tools like htop and Netdata, which focus on resource usage such as CPU load, memory consumption, and active processes.
+Uptime monitoring specifically answers the question: is my service reachable and returning the correct response?
+Both approaches are useful, and many production setups use them together.
+If you are looking to understand the broader picture of server monitoring, there is a practical guide on setting up htop and Netdata in the technical portfolio.

 Why Waiting for Users to Report Problems Is a Poor Strategy